Meet Dominique Baker

 Hi Dominique!
 Tell us a little bit about yourself:

-Hi Leah!
+As an influencer and someone in the public eye, have you experienced discrimination or racism online?Hi Leah!
 I am a public servant by day, and an Ottawa-based lifestyle influencer by night.
 I have been blogging now for five years and loving every minute of it.

 Yes - most definitely.
 I have been called every name in the book, especially on Instagram and YouTube.
 It's gotten much better though as both platforms have tightened up their filters.
 I also get the odd micro-aggression from time to time.